-Recent and ongoing initiatives and activities

-Work and community integrated learning is an Education and Student Experience priority area in Taumata Teitei.
+Recent and ongoing initiatives and activities Future-facing initiatives Work and community integrated learning is an Education and Student Experience priority area in Taumata Teitei.
 In its broadest sense Work integrated Learning is present in nearly all undergraduate programmes, both in our more practically oriented disciplines, through field trips, lab work and placement programmes, and in our more theoretical disciplines, which help students build career competencies, including problem solving.
 Many of the programmes with WIL opportunities have them as required elements.
-Vignette X sets out the power of our innovation and entrepreneurship cocurricular activities.
+Vignette X sets out the power of our innovation and entrepreneurship co- curricular activities.
+The Curriculum Framework Transformation has sought to strengthen our curriculum to ensure all students have opportunities to engage with work and community integrated learning, innovation and entrepreneurship.
+We have defined work-integrated learning (WIL) as an approach that uses relevant work-based experiences to allow students to integrate theory with the meaningful practice of work as an intentional component of the curriculum.
+WIL prepares students for employment, community service and partnership, and doctoral study involving community and industrial/commercial/professional partnerships.
 Our professional degrees are closely aligned with the professional bodies that register our graduates and accredit our programmes.
 Industry partners are actively engaged in the development of our programmes through Programme Advisory Boards, in the delivery of specialised content through honorary and part-time teaching appointments, supervision of practicum and clinical placements and supervised internships.
 Our Master of Information Technology with its research-based industry internship remains an exemplar of industry academic cooperation.
-The programme has retained its strong industry connections and graduates from the programme are highly sort for their high-level skills.
+The programme has retained its strong industry connections and graduates from the programme are highly sought for their high-level skills.

-The Curriculum Framework Transformation has sort to strengthen our curriculum to ensure all students have opportunities to engage with work and community integrated learning, innovation and entrepreneurship.
-We have defined work-integrated learning (WIL) as an approach that uses relevant work-based experiences to allow students to integrate theory with the meaningful practice of work as an intentional component of the curriculum.
-WIL prepares students for employment, community service and partnership, and doctoral study involving community and industrial/commercial/professional partnerships.

 Students will be expected to engage in diverse WIL activities that take place within and alongside courses, both on and/or off campus, and with different levels of engagement.
-Among the activities that are expected to meet work and community integrated learning are:

-- Programme placements and internships

-- Reflective practice assessment
+Among the activities that are expected to meet work and community integrated learning are: Programme placements and internships Reflective practice assessment Employability courses Clinical placements including University run clinics Research programme employability initiatives

-- Employability courses

-- Clinical placements including University run clinics

-- Research programme employability initiatives